pixelpark/puppet-ds_389/README.md

 ### Adding baseline LDIF data

-If you need to load baseline ldif data that runs after any other ldif configuration changes, you can pass those in via the `base_load_ldifs` parameter.
+To load baseline ldif data that runs after any other ldif configuration changes, the `$base_load_ldifs` parameter should be used:

 ```puppet
 ds_389::instance { 'example':